 Harvey Diamond is also a revered teacher in the US and in Europe.
 He has been on the faculty of the Vermont Jazz Center since 2003; has done workshops at the Royal Conservatoire The Hague; Boston University; University of Massachusetts, Lowell; and at the University of Southern Mississippi, Hattiesburg, Mississippi.
 As a private teacher, he carries the legacy of Lennie Tristano.
 He teaches piano of course, but also jazz and improvisation with other instruments and voice.
 He currently has openings.
 He can be reached by phone at 617-308-9405.

 Harvey has been described as

-Legendary within the jazz community, Harvey plays with a rare combination of technique, intellect, subtlety and heart.
+one of the unsung heroes of the Boston jazz scene since the mid-1960's, both as a performer and as a revered teacher.
+He plays with a rare combination of technique, intellect, subtlety and heart.

 [A] thoughtful and lyrical pianist, a local treasure who was among the final students of jazz guru Lennie Tristano.Kevin Lowenthal, The Boston Globe, 2023